Orestis-ok/FLL_Unearthed_Season_Robot_Game_Code/README.md

 ## Installation
 - Download the .zip file from this GitHub repository
 - Extract the .zip file
-- Import the code in code.pybricks.com
+- Import the code into code.pybricks.com

 ## Project Structure